I’d like to tell you about my new book, ‘Britain’s Trees: A Treasury of Traditions, Superstitions, Remedies and

-It’s been a fascinating and rewarding project.
-I’ve focused on 40 or so of our most familiar tree species (both native and introduced), explaining a little bit about their natural history and distribution, and then going on to describe some of the beliefs and customs associated with them.
+Focusing on 40 or so of our most familiar tree species, I explain a little bit about their natural history and distribution, and then go on to describe some of the traditional beliefs and customs associated with them.

 Some of the uses of our native trees stretch right back to the first human occupation of our islands; and some, amazingly, are still practised today.
 One of the trees that lent itself first to human hands was, to my delight, the hazel.
 Over the millennia, as cultures changed and evolved, trees were woven into the tapestry of our daily life.
 Wassailers and ‘rough bands’, maypoles and mazers… through our age-old ceremonies and artefacts we have a connection with trees that is so deep it runs through our veins, and it deserves to be upheld and celebrated.

 The healing properties of trees were recognised and honoured by our ancestors, whose wisdom was passed down by word of mouth and later in the manuscripts of herbalists.
 Some of the instructions bear some relation to modern science, while others veer towards superstition and sorcery.
 Flowers, nuts and fruit have long been gathered and preserved for all kinds of culinary purposes, or distilled into delicious drinks that would bring warmth and cheer in the winter months.

 There’s a literary element as well: I’ve looked at the works of a wide range of poets, novelists, playwrights and natural history writers to see how they were inspired to craft their words and their stories around our much-loved trees.
 They were keen and eloquent observers, often drawing on an intimate knowledge that came from living and working in the countryside.